-Enrollment in Safe at Home is valid for up to four years.
+Renewals, 2011-2019 Enrollment in Safe at Home is valid for up to four years.
 The participant may choose to withdraw at any time or, under certain circumstances, the participant's program participation may be cancelled.
 The most common reason for cancellation is the participant's failure to update the Safe at Home office by providing their new physical address.
 If a participant's program participation is still active four years after certification, the participant is given the opportunity to renew their participation.
 The participant is sent a Renewal Application form that they complete and return to the Safe at Home office if they desire to remain in the program.
 The Renewal Application submitted indicates the names of all parties in the household who will continue their Safe at Home program participation.
-Graph 5 shows the number of households that, between September 2011 and December 2017, were eligible for renewal and the number that chose to renew their program participation.
-Consistently, more than 64% of households that are eligible to continue their program participation choose to do so.
+Because Safe at Home began September of 2007 and certification is valid for four years, renewals began September 2011.
+Graph 5 shows the number of households that, between September 2011 and December 2019, were eligible for renewal and the number that chose to renew their program participation.Consistently, more than 60% of all households that were eligible to continue their program participation chose to do so.